jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 -   Full Join

 `full_join()` keeps the observations from both tables.
-If they were unmatched, then NAs were recoded in one of the two tables.
+NAs were recorded in one of the two tables if they were unmatched.

 ```r